 Find out what to do in Oman and the best places to visit for a perfect trip.
 Discover Oman cities from the capital, Muscat, its natural landscape and architecture.

-Overlooking from atop the terrains on the criss-crossing highway, the city is scattered with neat rows of low-lying white houses and monuments.
-In Muscat, buildings are consistently painted white to preserve its historical aesthetics.
+Overlooking from atop the terrains on the crisscrossing highway, the city is scattered with neat rows of low-lying white houses and monuments.
+In Muscat, buildings are consistently painted white to preserve their historical aesthetics.
 At a temperature of 21 degrees, December is the best time to visit this beautiful city with a perfect blend of tradition and modernity.

 Below some of the best things to do in Muscat as well as day trips to enjoy perfect Oman holidays.

-A trip to the Grand Mosque located along the Sultan Qaboos Road is one of the best ways to see the daily lives of the Omanis.
-With a sheer capacity to house 20,000 worshippers, the Grand Mosque is undoubtedly a glorious showcase to one of the most important modern religious landmark in Oman.
+A trip to the Grand Mosque located along Sultan Qaboos Road is one of the best ways to see the daily lives of the Omanis.
+With a sheer capacity to house 20,000 worshippers, the Grand Mosque is undoubtedly a glorious showcase of one of the most important modern religious landmarks in Oman.

 Its beauty and extravagance was a result of a mix of aesthetic styles inspired by Islam, the

 It is also home to the world’s largest crystal chandelier with 600,000 Swarovski crystals and the largest Persian rug which involved a staggering labour intensive effort of 660 Omani women to hand made and complete over 4 years.

 - Entry to the grand mosque is free and is the only mosque opened to foreigners to visit every day except Friday from 8 am till 11 am.